Blur shift spaces: Introduction

 \section{Introduction}

 Recently it was proposed two new types of shift spaces: Ott-Tomforde-Willis shift spaces \cite{Ott_et_Al2014} and Gonçalves-Royer ultragraph shift spaces \cite{GRISU}.
-Inspired by $C^*$-algebras and the boundary path space theories for graphs, an Ott-Tomford-Willis shift space is, roughly speaking, obtained by adding a single new symbol to a given infinite alphabet and then defining an appropriate topology that turns any shift space over this alphabet a compact space.
-Gonçalves-Royer ultragraph shift spaces are obtained by firstly fixing a classical shift space generated from the walks on an ultragraph, and then finding a (possibly infinite) set of new symbols which are added to the alphabet.
+Inspired by $C^*$-algebras and the boundary path space theories for graphs, an Ott-Tomforde-Willis shift space is, roughly speaking, obtained by adding a single new symbol to a given infinite alphabet and then defining an appropriate topology that turns any shift space over this alphabet into a compact space.
+Gonçalves-Royer ultragraph shift spaces are obtained by first fixing a classical shift space generated from the walks on an ultragraph, and then finding a (possibly infinite) set of new symbols which are added to the alphabet.
 Then by defining the correspondent neighborhood system of sequences with those new symbols, the authors find sufficient conditions under which the shift space becomes locally compact.
 Both, Ott-Tomforde-Willis shifts and Gonçalves-Royer ultragraph shifts were successfully used to find correspondence between the conjugacy of a subclass of Markovian shift spaces and the isomorphism of their $C^*$-algebras.

-The key idea of both, Ott-Tomford-Willis shifts and Gonçalves-Royer ultragraph shifts, is to use new symbols to represent some sets of infinitely many symbols: in Ott-Tomforde-Willis shifts the entire original alphabet is represented by a single new symbol, while in Gonçalves-Royer ultragraph shift spaces many symbols are introduced to represent the so called minimal infinite emitters of a given countably infinite ultragraph.
-In spite of sharing the same paradigm, these constructions differ in a fundamental (and apparently uncorrelated) way: Ott-Tomford-Willis shifts are constructed by firstly adding a new symbol to the alphabet (and defining its neighborhood) what makes compact any shift space with this alphabet, while each Gonçalves-Royer ultragraph shift space is {\em ad-hoc} constructed from a previously defined classical ultragraph shift space.
+The key idea of both, Ott-Tomforde-Willis shifts and Gonçalves-Royer ultragraph shifts, is to use new symbols to represent some sets of infinitely many symbols: in Ott-Tomforde-Willis shifts the entire original alphabet is represented by a single new symbol, while in Gonçalves-Royer ultragraph shift spaces many symbols are introduced to represent the so called minimal infinite emitters of a given countably infinite ultragraph.
+In spite of Ott-Tomforde-Willis shifts and Gonçalves-Royer ultragraph shifts sharing the same paradigm, the constructions given in \cite{Ott_et_Al2014} and \cite{GRISU}, respectively, differ in a fundamental way: every Ott-Tomforde-Willis shift have the same construction which consists in first adding a new symbol to the alphabet and then defining its neighborhood, while each Gonçalves-Royer ultragraph shift space is ad-hoc constructed from a previously given classical ultragraph shift space.